opensearch-project/project-website/_posts/2025-08-18-opensearch-mcp-server-empowering-ec2-teams-droplet-analysis.md

 Amazon Q's Process:
 * Amazon Q determines it needs to check multiple OpenSearch clusters
-* It makes tool calls to the OpenSearch MCP server, specifying which cluster to query:
+* It makes tool calls to the OpenSearch MCP Server, specifying which cluster to query:

 ```json
 {